 3.2 Bootstrapping

 The width of traditional bootstrapped intervals was consistently greater than the MEboot intervals at both 50- and 90-percetile.
+Both techniques produced variable chronology error through time, unequal positive/negative errors at any given year, and generally larger error ranges at more extreme chronology values.

 3.3 Reconstructions and Verification Error